-- 3.5.3 The Reply of Former CPAs on Article 10.5.1 and Article 10.5.2.3 of the Standards: None. - 3.6 Chairman, Presidents, and Financial or Accountant Managers Who Served at the Accounting Firm of the CPAs or Its Affiliates in the Most Recent Year: None. - 3.7 Changes in Shareholding Transfer or Shareholding Pledge by Directors, Supervisors, or Managers, and Major Shareholders in the Most Recent Year and as of the Date of the Publication of the Annual Report: - 3.7.1 Changes in shareholding transfer by directors, supervisors, or managers, and major shareholders (the Company does not have supervisors)
+- 3.4.3 Replacement of accounting firm and the auditing fee for the replacement year decreases from the previous year which requires mandatory disclosure of the auditing fees of the two years and provision of reasons: None. - 3.4.4 Auditing fee decrease over 15% from the previous year: None. - 3.5 Information on Replacement of CPA: None. - 3.6 Chairman, Presidents, and Financial or Accountant Managers Who Served at the Accounting Firm of the CPAs or Its Affiliates in the Most Recent Year: None. - 3.7 Changes in Shareholding Transfer or Shareholding Pledge by Directors, Supervisors, or Managers, and Major Shareholders in the Most Recent Year and as of the Date of the Publication of the Annual Report: - 3.7.1 Changes in shareholding transfer by directors, supervisors, or managers, and major shareholders (the Company does not have supervisors)